Sydney Thunder: History

 The 2015–16 Big Bash League season marked the first year in which the Thunder finished in the top half of the table, finishing 4th overall.
 Having won the first three games of the season and boasting a squad including Michael Hussey, Shane Watson, Usman Khawaja and Jacques Kallis, the Thunder soon became the favourites to win the tournament.
 However, the Thunder lost their following four games and were in danger of missing the finals.
 In their final game of the 2015–16 Big Bash League season, the Thunder defeated the Sixers for only the second time in their history to book a finals berth.
 The Thunder faced the Adelaide Strikers at Adelaide Oval in the first semi final, winning convincingly.
 The Thunder then faced the Stars in the Finals the Melbourne Stars.
 The final was played at Melbourne Cricket Ground on 24 January 2016 and resulted in the Thunder defeating the Melbourne Stars by 3 wickets.
 Michael Hussey announced his retirement from domestic cricket during BBL05, at the conclusion of the tournament he was announced the club's Director of Cricket, responsible for managing recruitment, contracts, facilities and scouting for the BBL squad.
 The Thunder were the most watched sports team in Australia during 2015-16 with an average TV audience of 1.2m.

-Shane Watson was elected to captain the side in 2016.
+Watson was elected to captain the side in 2016.
 Watson captained the Thunder for three seasons, failing to qualify for the finals in each of them.

 In 2019, Callum Ferguson was named as the new Thunder captain, subsequently qualifying for the finals during his two seasons in charge.
 Chris Green and Jason Sangha shared the captaincy role for the COVID-19 affected 2021-22 season as the Thunder were knocked out in their first finals game after finishing 3rd on the ladder.